mikependon/RepoDB/RepoDb.Docs/Coding Standards.md

 Below are the list of things to be considered when doing a code change.
 Please be noted that this is not a strict compliance we you are pushing a pull-requests to us.

 Some of the coding standards here is a preference of the author itself.

-We are listening to any comments you made, please do let us know if you think we need to adjust the way on how we do coding.
+We are listening to any comments you made, please do let us know if you think we need to adjust the way on how we do the coding.

 ## Class Implementation

-1. Always use `ProperCase` naming convention.
+#### ProperCase Class Naming Convention

 - Like this:

 	```csharp
 	public class QueryField